-- Dolphinaria and aquaria often present their marine mammal breeding programs as conservation efforts, but at the same time claim that captive-bred and even long-term captive, wild-caught whales and dolphins cannot be released to the wild because they are “domesticated.”
+- Dolphinaria and aquaria have often presented their marine mammal breeding programs as conservation efforts, but at the same time have claimed that captive-bred and even long-term captive, wild-caught whales and dolphins cannot be released to the wild because they are “domesticated.”
 These are mutually exclusive positions.
 Also, very few endangered or threatened marine mammal species are displayed in dolphinaria and even fewer are being successfully bred there.
 Breeding non-endangered species that will never be released to the wild is not conservation breeding.

-- In fact, some long-term captive, wild-caught whales and dolphins can be released to the wild successfully, after careful rehabilitation.
-Several dolphins, in Turkey in 2012 and South Korea in 2013 and 2015, after several years in captivity, have recently been released and tracked over time.
-They have survived, in the latter case for at least several years, with two females successfully reproducing.
+- For the commonly held species today, some long-term captive, wild-caught whales and dolphins have been released to the wild successfully, after careful rehabilitation.
+Several dolphins, two in Turkey in 2012 and five in South Korea in 2013 and 2015, after several years in captivity, were released in their native waters and tracked over time.
+They survived, in the latter case for at least several years, with two females successfully reproducing (four of these five dolphins were still alive in 2022).
 It remains to be seen if captive-bred marine mammals can learn sufficient survival skills to become independent in the wild.

 - Many captive-bred marine mammals are inbred or hybrids (from different populations and even species).
 Orcas in particular are often highly inbred, the result of matings between uncles and nieces, sons and mothers, and half-siblings.
 These products of incest would never be candidates for release; therefore, again, such breeding is not for conservation purposes.